 2. Identify Laws and Contractual Obligation Requirements for Protecting PII Data

-It’s very important for organizations to be aware of any laws or contractual obligations that are required to protect PII.
-Commonly known laws include but are not limited to:
+It’s very important for companies to know any laws or contractual obligations that require you to protect PII.
+These are some of the most common laws:

 - Health Insurance Portability and Accountability Act (HIPAA)